RISE Activities

 What topics has the Program previously supported?

-RISE has supported a wide variety of topics.
-Please see our past RISE-supported education innovations to learn more.
+The Innovator Development Program has supported a wide variety of topics.
+Please see the previously supported education interventions to learn more.

 What topics is the Program looking to support?

-The Innovator Development Program invites topics seeking to transform the way we learn, teach and train in health science education.
-We seek new ideas from across the continuum of health science education that have the potential to advance science, health and/or health care delivery.
+The Innovator Development Program invites topics seeking to transform the way we learn, teach and train in health science education at Michigan Medicine.
+We seek new ideas from across the continuum of health science education that have the potential to advance science, health and/or health care delivery addressing the BASE+ and other institutional priorities.
 This includes topics from all health science education disciplines.

 Application